MarvellEmbeddedProcessors/dao/kmod/iliad/README.md

 ### How It Works

 1. The quirk module identifies the CXL PCI device
-2. It extracts unused resources:
+2. It extracts unused resources (ODM BAR0, PEM BAR4, MSI-X vectors 8–15)
-   - ODM BAR0 space (at offset of CXL PCI device BAR0, for ODM DMA operations)
-   - PEM BAR4 space (CXL PCI device BAR4, for PEM shared memory)
-   - ODM unused MSI-X vectors (vectors 8-15 from CXL PCI device interrupts, for ODM interrupt delivery)
 3. It creates a platform device (`octep_vdpa_plat`) with these resources
 4. The OCTEON EP vDPA platform driver (`octep_vdpa_plat.ko`) probes this platform device
 5. This enables the vDPA driver to use ODM block for DMA and interrupt delivery, and PEM block for shared memory, independently of CXL